 Also, just speaking of babies and using the word “natural” is weird.
 Try this: the next time you are out and see a baby, a real live adorable baby, look at that baby and ask yourself, is this baby natural?
 Feels weird, right?
 The word to use is spontaneous.
 But don’t ask if they were spontaneous either.
 Because it’s just really none of your business.

 - Do triplets/multiples run in your family?

 Let me ask you, Random, Person at the Bakery, are you really interested in my genealogy and genetics?
 Or are you just more politely asking if my babies were the result of fertility treatment?
 If you are interested in my genealogy, I’ll get you in touch with my dad.
-He’s running out of people in my family to bore with that.
-If you are asking about my fertility, see answer to No. 1.
+He is running out of people in my family to talk to about our family history!
+All jokes aside, my dad has always had a keen interest in our ancestors and has even managed to trace our family line back to the 1920s.
+One day, I even found him looking up our family tree using an online census!
+I had no idea he was so technology savvy.
+You can find more info about these types of tools online if you were considering tracking down your own family history.
+However, that being said, if you are asking about my fertility, see my answer to No. 1.

 - Don’t look at mom’s belly immediately after finding out those are triplets.